Information about school transport eligibility and SEND

 Apply now – for children aged 4 to 16

-What if my child is not entitled to travel assistance?
+If your child is not entitled to travel assistance

 For information on how to appeal against this decision please visit Request to review a school transport decision.